waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## I. Core Protocols & Immediate Actions (v50131)
 - **CRITICAL: Immediate Data Management:** I will use `manage_world_knowledge` and `define_map_marker` on the *same turn* a discovery is made.
 Deferring tasks is a critical failure.
 My WKG updates must be my highest priority upon any map change.
 I will use a 'check-then-add' protocol, using `find_wkg_node_by_coords` before adding new nodes.
 - **CRITICAL: WKG Protocol (v46 - Tags & Standardization):** When documenting a map transition, I will follow this strict workflow: 1.
 Use the warp/connection.
 2. Upon arrival, immediately add a node for the destination, including descriptive `tags` (e.g., `["teleporter"]`, `["stairs", "up"]`).
 3. Confirm the source node exists (creating it if necessary).
 4. **Empirically test if the warp is bidirectional by immediately attempting to return.** 5.
 Create the connecting edge, meticulously verifying the **`destination_entry_point`** and setting `is_one_way` based on the test result.
-- **CRITICAL: Map Marker Protocol (v22 - Standardization):** I will use standardized emojis and labels for all new markers: '☠️' for defeated trainers, '✅' for picked-up items, and '🚪 Warp to (X, Y) [Direction]' for all warps.
+- **CRITICAL: Map Marker Protocol (v23 - Standardization):** I will use standardized emojis and labels for all new markers: '☠️' for defeated trainers, '✅' for picked-up items, and '🚪 Warp to (X, Y) [Bi-directional/One-way]' for all warps, updating the label after testing.
 This will be placed *immediately*.
-- **CRITICAL: Agent & Tool Protocol (v20 - IMMEDIATE Refinement):** Agent and tool refinement is an IMMEDIATE action, not a deferred goal.
+- **CRITICAL: Agent & Tool Protocol (v21 - IMMEDIATE Refinement):** Agent and tool refinement is an IMMEDIATE action, not a deferred goal.
 If an agent or tool is faulty, I MUST redefine and debug it on the IMMEDIATE next turn.
 Agents are for reasoning; computational tasks (pathfinding, data parsing) MUST be handled by tools.
 I will use my `protocol_enforcement_agent` to check my plans before execution.

 ## II.
 System & Tool Development
 ### A. Agent & Tool Usage Notes